 Demineralised, or demin water, also often referred to as purified or deionised water, is high quality "pure" water.
 It is produced by passing non-pure water through an ion exchange resin bed.
-This filters out any unwanted mineral salts and impurities, like sodium or chloride.
-This softens the water to a level that limescale will not be formed.
+As a result this filters out any unwanted mineral salts and impurities, like sodium or chloride.
+Softening the water to a level that limescale will not be formed.

 We are leading suppliers of high-quality laboratory Grade 3 ISO 3696 compliant demineralised water into the personal and animal healthcare sectors.
 Used in autoclaves, ultrasonic baths, dental equipment and all steam generating devices.

 All our water is:

 - Double Filtered